-- Consider under what circumstances your family should return to the United States. - Make arrangements so that your family can continue to meet their financial obligations.
+1. Consider under what circumstances your family should return to the United

+2. Make arrangements so that your family can continue to meet their financial obligations.
 Ensure that your spouse has access to your checking and savings accounts, and family financial holdings.
 Make sure your will is current, accurate and complete.
-Make certain that proper power of attorney arrangements have been made. - 3.
-Be certain that you can explain everything you have on your person.
+Make certain that proper power of attorney arrangements have

+3. Be certain that you can explain everything you have on your person.

-If taken hostage, there are recommendations which can be followed to enhance your ability to cope and see the incident through to your successful release.
+If taken hostage, there are recommendations which can be followed to enhance your ability to cope and see the incident through to

-After being seized, don't fight back or attempt to aggravate the hostage taker.
+1. After being seized, don't fight back or attempt to aggravate the hostage taker.
 You may be blindfolded and/or drugged.

-- Fear can sometimes be overwhelming and paralyzing.
+- 2. Fear can sometimes be overwhelming and paralyzing.
 Although fear of death may be realistic, recognizing your reactions may help you to adapt more effectively. - 3.
 Regain your composure as soon as possible.
 Pause, take a deep breath and attempt to organize your thoughts.
 Try to determine where you are being taken.
 Take mental notes of your abductors, their mannerisms and their apparent rank structure. - 4.
 Be prepared to be accused of being a member of the CIA. - 5.
-Anticipate isolation and possible efforts by the hostage takers to disorient you. - Exercise daily.
+Anticipate isolation and possible efforts by the hostage takers to disorient you. - 6.
+Exercise daily.
 If possible develop a physical exercise program and stick with it, regardless of how you feel. - 7.
 Be prepared for a loss of appetite and weight. - 8.
 Be as mentally active and creative as possible.
-Write, read books, study languages and even consider solutions to problems at work. - Once settled in, don't be afraid to ask for anything you need or want (e.g., medicines, books, pencils, papers).
-The worst they can do is to deny the request. - Eat what they give you.
+Write, read books, study languages and even consider solutions to problems at work. - 9.
+Once settled in, don't be afraid to ask for anything you need or want (e.g., medicines, books, pencils, papers).
+The worst they can do is to deny the request. - 10.
+Eat what they give you.
 It might not look or taste good but it is not poison. - 11.
 Attempt to develop a rapport with your hostage takers.
-Speak with them and find mutual areas of interest which
+Speak with them and find mutual areas of interest which emphasize personal rather than political and ideological beliefs and experiences.

-- emphasize personal rather than political and ideological beliefs and experiences. - 12.
-At all times maintain your dignity and self-respect.
-Your actions should command respect, not demand respect. - 13.
-Comply with the instructions of your abductors as well as you can.
+12. At all times maintain your dignity and self-respect.
+Your actions should command respect, not demand respect.